 - Provide feedback (written and/or verbal) that makes students’ strengths transparent to them.
 It must be focused on qualities of the learning.
 It must be accurate, specific, and genuine.
-When it is all four, in both words and tone, students’ confidence builds and they are more open to action that will take them to their next step.
+When it is all four, in both words and tone, students’ confidence grows and they are more open to action that will lead to their next step in learning.

 - Put learning goals or standards on assessments.
 Tie these statements to items and tasks, so students can see the connection between the assessment evidence and their learning.